 Breakfast has always been an important part of my family.
 From the moment we got married, my husband and I stocked our tiny kitchen with coffee, teas, and plenty of butter and flour, which were all really cheap at the commissary.

-Many, many mornings, my parents' oversized hand-me-down dining table in our tiny San Antonio apartment was crowned with fluffy homemade buttermilk biscuits, honey butter, jam, and oftentimes whatever else the other wives brought over so we could all eat together before the boys got to work at the hospital on base.
+Many, many mornings, my parents' oversized hand-me-down dining table in our tiny San Antonio, Texas apartment was crowned with flaky homemade biscuits, honey butter, jam, and oftentimes whatever else the other wives brought over so we could all eat together before the boys got to work at the hospital on base.

 They're beautifully golden brown and crisp on the edges yet fluffy and flaky with a little extra tenderness on the inside.
-Made with simple ingredients, they land in your belly in 20 minutes.
+Made with simple ingredients, these easy buttermilk biscuits land in your belly in 20 minutes.
 What's not to love about them?

 Dare I say these are the best biscuits you'll ever make?
 I dare.